jsoliveir/open-vpn/README.md

 # OpenVPN Server

-A simple OpenVPN server that works.
+A simple OpenVPN server that works with Azure AD.

 # How it works